 I always buy 2.5 to 3 yards of fabric – it’s a total drag when you don’t have enough to cover a surface.

-Also, my good friend Erika suggested below that she likes to look at the remnant sections in fabric stores.
-A great way to save some cash.
+Also, look at the remnant sections in fabric stores.
+A great way to save some cash on smaller pieces.

 Tablecloths are very expensive and usually you are not seeing any edges of the fabrics anyway so no need to have fancy stitching on your edges.

 So now that I hopefully got you all excited about propping and backgrounds, I should mention several rules here that you really need to follow so you don’t get too crazy with this.